 That time when she crawled into bed, barely able to keep her eyes open, it wasn’t under her grandmother’s orders.
 But she fell asleep just as quickly, vowing to herself that if anyone tried to wake her up and the house wasn’t burning down, she’d poison them.

 She really was very good with poisons.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, IAmTheMelonLordWrite a Review